 Apple today unveiled the iPhone 13 and iPhone 13 mini at its “California Streaming” event.
 The new lineup features a smaller notch, revamped camera design, and a bigger battery, among other advancements.

-Similarly, the iPhone 13 mini, the smallest of all iPhones consists of a 5.4-inch screen, the same as the iPhone 12 mini.
-The mini’s display also features the new Super Retina XDR display.
-The design aspect of the handsets is similar to iPhone 12 and 12 mini, which marked the introduction of the flat edge design once again.
+The iPhone 13 features a 6.1-inch screen size, the same as that of the iPhone 12 released last year.
+The display is improved to a newer Super Retina XDR display which, according to Apple, is 28 percent brighter with 1200 nits peak brightness.
+The iPhone 13 mini, the smallest of all iPhone 13 models, sports a 5.4-inch screen.
+The mini also features the new Super Retina XDR display.
+The design aspect of the handsets is similar to its predecessors, which marked the introduction of the flat-edge design, once again.
 However, the cameras are placed diagonally this time.

-The iPhone 13 and the iPhone 13 mini are packed with the new A15 Bionic chip consisting of a 6-core CPU and 4-core GPU.
+The iPhone 13 and iPhone 13 mini are packed with the new A15 Bionic chip consisting of a 6-core CPU and 4-core GPU.
 Apple says the chip provides up to 50 percent faster CPU and up to 30 percent faster graphics than its current competition.